tardate/fretboard_web/README.md

 # Fretboard Web App
 [![Build Status](https://travis-ci.org/tardate/fretboard_web.svg?branch=master)](https://travis-ci.org/tardate/fretboard_web)

-This is a simple sinatra app that includes two components:
+This is a simple html and sinatra app that includes two components:

 * an informational web site hosted at [fretboard.tardate.com](http://fretboard.tardate.com).
 * a demonstration build status proxy, used to transform actual build status into a form easily consumed by the associated Arduino project.